tamj0rd2/ts-quickfixes/README.md

 ## Known Issues

-I've only covered a few use cases/scenarios.
-If your use case is not covered, please open a github issue.
+If you expect a fix to be available but it isn't, please [open a github issue](https://github.com/tamj0rd2/ts-quickfixes/issues/new) with a small example explaining the issue

 ### Formatting